Nature Endowmentbiodiversitycarbon sequestrationnative woodland Ireland

 • At maturity (100 years): 400+ tonnes CO₂ per hectare stored

-A 5-hectare pilot Woodland Bank would sequester 250–400 tonnes of CO₂ in its first decade alone — and that rate increases substantially as the woodland matures over its first 30–40 years.
+A 5-hectare pilot woodland would sequester 250–400 tonnes of CO₂ in its first decade alone — and that rate increases substantially as the woodland matures over its first 30–40 years.

 This isn’t speculative.
 Carbon sequestration in native woodland is well-documented by Coillte, Teagasc, and international forestry science.
-The difference is that NWC’s Woodland Bank will have permanent legal protection, third-party verification, and a direct link to the homes it serves.
+The difference is that NWC’s woodland will have permanent legal protection, third-party verification, and a direct link to the homes it serves.

 Biodiversity Uplift